Peter Parkinson

-Peter Parkinson (January 22, 1813 in Carter County, Tennessee – May 30, 1895 in Fayette, Wisconsin) was a member of the Wisconsin State Assembly.
+Peter Parkinson (January 22, 1813 in Carter County, Tennessee – May 30, 1895 in Fayette, Wisconsin) was an American politician who served as a member of the Wisconsin State Assembly.

 His father, Daniel Morgan Parkinson, was also a member of the Assembly.
-Parkinson served in the Black Hawk War under Henry Dodge and later as an officer with the 2d Stryker Cavalry Regiment.
+Parkinson served in the Black Hawk War under Henry Dodge and later as an officer with the 2nd Stryker Cavalry Regiment.

 Political career

 Parkinson was a member of the Assembly in 1854.
 He was a Democrat.